theguywhodoesthething/bdd-code-challenge/README.md

 	gradlew clean test

-To run with a webdriver other than Chrome, pass the desired driver as an system property.
+To run with a webdriver other than Chrome, pass the desired driver as a system property.

     gradlew clean test -Dwebriver.driver=firefox

-To run headless, pass `headless.mode=true` as an system property.
+To run headless, pass `headless.mode=true` as a system property.

     gradlew clean test -Dheadless.mode=true